vsruby/monopoly/README.md

 Key configurations include:

-- PORT: The port the server will listen on
+- `PORT`: The port the server will listen on
-- POSTGRES_DB: Name of the database
+- `POSTGRES_DB`: Name of the database
-- POSTGRES_HOST: Hostname of your database (e.g., localhost or the name of your Docker service)
+- `POSTGRES_HOST`: Hostname of your database (e.g., localhost or the name of your Docker service)
-- POSTGRES_PASSWORD: Password for the database
+- `POSTGRES_PASSWORD`: Password for the database
-- POSTGRES_PORT: Port number the database is listening on
+- `POSTGRES_PORT`: Port number the database is listening on
-- POSTGRES_USER: Username for the database
+- `POSTGRES_USER`: Username for the database

 ## Running the Application